Ivy-Apps/ivy-wallet/README.md

 **We want Ivy to be:**
 - A place where you can excel and have fun while contributing to something meaningful.
 - A community where you can express yourself freely and build the future that you want to live in.
-- An open-source project with zero-tolerance to "bad" code and putting code quality first.
+- An open-source project with zero-tolerance to "bad" code and putting code quality above everything.

 **We believe in:**
 - Freedom.